Felicity has worked in fundraising for over 20 years

 Corporate Partnerships at the London School of

 for LSE’s largest philanthropic award to - £65million

 from Atlantic Philanthropies to launch the International Inequalities Institute.

 Other highlights include multi-million funding to create the

 Firoz Lalji Africa Centre and Programme for African Leadership, a Chair in Private Equity, and the Centre for Women, Peace and Security in partnership with the UK government.

 She has also led global development functions at amongst others the Institute for War and Peace Reporting and mothers2mothers securing statutory, philanthropic and impact investment support at five- and six-figure levels.

-Felicity specialises in diversifying funding models to include commercial spin-offs, contracting, and impact investment.
+At SDG Changemakers, Felicity leads on designing and developing partnerships to achieve sustainable goals, understanding the needs of local communities, governance and specialises in diversifying funding models to include commercial spin-offs, contracting, and impact investment.

-Always global in her outlook, Felicity speaks fluent French and German, good Italian and elementary Spanish, Mandarin and Dutch.
+Always global in her outlook, Felicity's role as a Sustainability Consultant is complemented by the fact she speaks fluent French and German, good Italian and elementary Spanish, Mandarin and Dutch.
 She is currently learning Japanese and Finnish.